rnajena/mycovista/README.md

 Afterwards, all required data should be linked in the `raw_data/` folder.
 Please check this!

 Now you can get started and assemble your bacterias.
-You can start TOOLNAME by using:
+You can start `Mycovista` by using:

 ``snakemake -s <mode> -c <#threads> --use-conda``
 * `mode - assembly mode file (long or hybrid)`